15 min read

 ...

 And now in our own CustomMenuList component, we utilize react-window to virtually render the list of options.
-To enable the virtualization, we must provide the virtual list with some basic data about the list: the list's height, and the height of each item in the list.
+To enable the virtualization, we must provide the virtualized list with some basic data about the it: the list's height, and the height of each item in the list.
 That way the component knows exactly how many and which items to render.

 The list's height is passed to the component as the props of the MenuList component, as provided by the react-select library.
 We determine the item heights ourselves, per our usability needs.